domonkoss/ceudsd/seminar/2-sql/README.md

 `SELECT AVG(speed),state FROM birdstrikes GROUP BY state HAVING state LIKE '%island%'`

-### Exercice 6: What the highest AVG speed of the states with names less than 5 characters?
+### Exercise  6: What the highest AVG speed of the states with names less than 5 characters?

-# Data write
+# Writing data into the Database

 ## COPY TABLE
 `CREATE TABLE new_birdstrikes LIKE birdstrikes`